dwjohnston/dwjohnston/README.md

 ### A little about me

-Currently living Melbourne with my wife and soon a child.
+Currently living Melbourne with my wife and child.

 Current hobbies are: